 Andrew Goins is dedicated to bringing the perspective of an active performing schedule to his busy life as a music educator.
 As a performer, Mr. Goins enjoys a diverse freelance schedule on both double bass and bass guitar.
 He plays in numerous orchestras, jazz groups, pit ensembles, and the occasional rock band.
 He regularly plays with the Dallas Winds, the premier professional wind ensemble in the United States, and can be heard on the Grammy nominated album Asphalt Cocktail, featuring the music of renowned composer John Mackey.
 Andrew is a founding member of Newhall Jazz, and has accompanied Bobby McFerrin, Itzhak Perlman, and Chris Martin, among others.

-Andrew holds a Bachelor of Music in Music Studies from The University of Texas at Austin, where he studied double bass with Dr. David Neubert and Mr. John Fremgen, and a Texas teaching certificate.
+Andrew holds a Texas teaching certificate and a Bachelor of Music in Music Studies from The University of Texas at Austin, where he studied double bass with Dr. David Neubert and Mr. John Fremgen.
 Mr. Goins has served on the faculty for summer camps at Oklahoma State University, the University of Texas at Arlington, Baylor University, and Sam Houston State University.
 He has many former students who have gone on to perform, teach, and create music.

 When not teaching or performing, Andrew enjoys cycling, camping, hiking in the mountains, and enjoying time with his wife, Ange, and their crazy rescue Schnauzer, Tigger.